 People prefer this personal touch because it’s a closer substitute for your physical presence than a text, email, or even a phone call.
 Writing a note brings you and your recipient closer together because you reveal more of yourself through handwriting.

-Writing a note with pen and paper is generally better for your brain.
+Writing a note with pen and paper, such as writing a great thank you card, is generally better for your brain.
 Taking the time to sit down and handwrite your notes allows you to focus without the distraction of the internet.
 Writing is akin to thinking, and whoever receives your note will know that you devoted all of your attention to your handwriting and the message behind the note as you wrote it.

 Research backs up the idea that handwriting helps cognitive development.
 Because we have a “body memory,” developmental psychologist Eduoard Gentaz tells The Guardian, physically forming letters via handwriting engages the brain more profoundly than typing.